jwueller/jellyfin-plugin-onepace/README.md

 This integration is designed to work directly with the released files from the One Pace project.

 * Paths containing "One Pace" will be scanned.
-* Arcs are matched by manga chapter range, title or number.
+* Arcs are matched by filename manga chapter range, title or number.
 You can use empty folders as placeholders for unreleased arcs.
-* Episodes are matched by manga chapter range or title.
+* Episodes are matched by filename CRC-32, manga chapter range or title.

 ### Example